Kyle Richards Hoped To Reconcile With Lisa Vanderpump At The ‘RHOBH’ Premiere Party

 Although Richards would love to make amends with her co-star, she told Life & Style magazine that she’s reached out to Vanderpump a number of times and doesn’t know how many more times she should have to try.

-Also during her chat with Life & Style magazine, Richards addressed the on-screen fight between herself and Vanderpump’s husband, Todd, which was previewed during Tuesday night’s premiere of The Real Housewives of Beverly Hills.
+Also during her chat with Life & Style magazine, Richards addressed the on-screen fight between herself and Vanderpump’s husband Todd, which was previewed during Tuesday night’s premiere of The Real Housewives of Beverly Hills.

-During the sneak peek, Todd was seen getting quite close to Richards as he pointed at her and eventually threw her out his and Vanderpump’s Beverly Hills home.
+During the sneak peek, Todd was seen getting quite close to Richards as he pointed at her and eventually threw her out of his and Vanderpump’s Beverly Hills home.
 Prior to the clip, Richards had traveled to the residence in hopes of getting to the bottom of the story leaking claims targeting her co-star.

 “Her reaction was very extreme.
 It was totally surprising and hurtful because I care about both of them,” Richards said.
 “She may think I must not care about her because of what I said, but just because you have an opinion doesn’t mean you don’t care about that person, but that’s hard for her to understand.”